Hamilton-Jacobi-Bellman Equations in Random Geometries: Homogenization on Continuum Percolation Clusters: Entropic Variational Analysis

-First, we need to exchange the supremum over $b$ with the infimum over $g$, for which we would like to apply the min-max theorem from \cite[Theorem 8, p.
+For any given $\phi\in \Phi$, we would like to exchange the supremum over $b\in B_\phi$ with the infimum over $g\in \mathcal D$, for which we would like to apply the min-max theorem from \cite[Theorem 8, p.
 319 ]{AE84}, the requirements for which are verified as follows.
-Note that the map
+First, we fix any $\phi\in \Phi$, note that the map

 while the map